 How can you run with your dog and forcibly close its mouth?
 Dogs regulate their body temperature via their tongue.
-This husky dog was being forced to run with its owner, with a closed mouth.
+This husky dog was forced to run with its owner, with a closed mouth.
 The owner had no idea what pain and suffering he was causing his dog during this parkrun.
-I am glad to say that he did stop and replace the harness with a normal collar, and continued the run.
-Afterward, I walked up to the person and apologised for shouting at him, but he smiled and thanked me for helping him and making him aware of the mistake he so unknowingly made.
+I am glad to say that he did stop and replace the harness with a regular collar, and continued the run.
+Afterwards, I walked up to the person and apologised for shouting at him, but he smiled and thanked me for helping him and making him aware of the mistake he so unknowingly made.

 After having run a few parkruns with my dog - and without my dog, I have come to realise that many people love having their dogs with them, but do they understand that there are right ways and wrong ways to run with their dog?

 Stories like these encourage us to put together a simple guide on how to run with your dog.
 We will take you through the steps from the beginning to the end, to help you and your dog make the most of this super fun family outing first thing on a Saturday morning.

 1. Breed type, Age and Health

 What kind of dog can join you on your parkrun?